pvmm/msx-tile-forge/README.md

     *   Pixel-level drawing with selectable foreground/background colors.
     *   Assign unique foreground and background palette indices to each of the 8 rows within a tile.
     *   Tileset viewer (up to 256 tiles) with selection and drag-and-drop reordering.
-    *   Operations: Add New, Insert, Delete tiles.
+    *   Operations: Add New, Add Many..., Insert, Delete tiles.
     *   Transformations: Flip Horizontal/Vertical, Rotate 90° CW (colors reset for rows), Shift Up/Down/Left/Right.
     *   Copy/Paste functionality for tile patterns and row colors.
     *   "Mark Unused" feature to highlight tiles not referenced in any supertile.